RKommX/OpenFOAM-Heat-Transfer/README.md

 #### Steps to run the case

-1) Open the run directory as per your console using the command: cd $FOAM_RUN
+1. Open the run directory as per your console using the command: cd $FOAM_RUN
-2) Then direct to the case file using the command: cd <casefilename>
+2. Then direct to the case file using the command: cd <casefilename>
-3) run command : `blockMesh` to create and mesh the geometry from the blockMeshDict
+3. run command : `blockMesh` to create and mesh the geometry from the blockMeshDict

-After successfully running the blockMesh command enter the next command
-4) run command : `buoyantPimpleFoam` to solve as per the boundry conditions and the initial values provided
+4. run command : `buoyantPimpleFoam` to solve as per the boundry conditions and the initial values provided

-After running the above command the simulation will start to run, after completion type
-5) run command : `paraFoam` to open paraFoam for viewing the results
+5. run command : `paraFoam` to open paraFoam for viewing the results

 Note: Some Allrun files may not work with every OpenFOAM version.
 If you encounter issues, follow the commands above.
 Otherwise:

-1) run command: `./Allrun` to run all the commands automatically
+1. run command: `./Allrun` to run all the commands automatically

-After running the above command the simulation will start to run, after completion type
-2) run command : `paraFoam` to visualize and post-process
+2. run command : `paraFoam` to visualize and post-process

 #### Common errors